Le postillon de Lonjumeau

 Le postillon de Lonjumeau (The Postillion of Lonjumeau) is an opéra comique in three acts by Adolphe Adam to a French libretto by Adolphe de Leuven and Léon Lévy Brunswick.

 The opera has become the most successful of Adam's works, and the one by which (apart from his ballet Giselle and his Christmas carol "Cantique de Noël") he is best known outside his native France.
 The opera is "in the mainstream of French opera comique, jam-packed with Gallic style and charm and musically quite sophisticated, with parody and pastiche lightly touched in".
 The well-known tenor Act one aria ('ronde') "Mes amis, écoutez l'histoire" includes the demanding high D, or D5, at the end.

 Performance history

 The opera was premiered by the Opéra-Comique at the Salle de la Bourse in Paris on 13 October 1836.
 Performances followed at the St James's Theatre, London, on 13 March 1837, and in New Orleans at the Théâtre d'Orléans on 19 April 1838.

 Recent productions have been mounted in the Berlin Staatsoper Unter den Linden (from 4 August 2000) and at the Grand Théâtre, Dijon, (from 30 March 2004 conducted by Philippe Cambreling, with Isabelle Poulenard (Madeleine / Madame de Latour).
 The latter was a co-production of Opéra Paris-Sud and Opéra de Dijon.
-The work was performed in Paris for the first time in 125 years in a new production at the Opèra Comique in March 2019 with Michael Spyres in the title role, in a production by Michel Fau.
+The work was performed in Paris for the first time in 125 years in a new production at the Opéra-Comique in March 2019 with Michael Spyres in the title role, in a production by Michel Fau.
 Sébastien Rouland conducted, with Florie Valiquette as Madeleine.